 Last spring, police in Phoenix estimated that six area medical marijuana dispensaries were robbed in a two-month span, according to local media reports.
 The year before, June was a particularly brutal month with several robberies or attempted robberies in Denver, Los Angeles, Detroit and San Diego.

-The violence culminated with the death of an Aurora, Colorado, dispensary security guard, who was shot during a robbery on June 18, 2016.
+The violence culminated with the death of an Aurora, Colorado, dispensary security guard, who was shot during a robbery.
 In Riverside, California, the next week, two dispensary workers were wounded in separate holdups less than 48 hours apart.